 Ashwaubenon is a medium-sized village located in the state of Wisconsin.
 With a population of 17,176 people and four constituent neighborhoods, Ashwaubenon is the 47th largest community in Wisconsin.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Ashwaubenon is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ashwaubenon is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Ashwaubenon who work in office and administrative support (16.78%), sales jobs (10.31%), and management occupations (9.87%).
+Overall, Ashwaubenon is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Ashwaubenon who work in office and administrative support (16.18%), sales jobs (10.55%), and management occupations (9.75%).

 Also of interest is that Ashwaubenon has more people living here who work in computers and math than 95% of the places in the US.

 Residents of the village have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.78 minutes getting to work every day.

 In terms of college education, Ashwaubenon is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.66% of adults 25 and older in the village have at least a bachelor's degree.